Home for the Holidays (Point of Grace album)

 Home for the Holidays is the fifteenth album and fourth Christmas album by Christian group Point of Grace.
 It was released on October 5, 2010.
-It is their first full-length Christmas recording since their 2005 holiday release, Winter Wonderland.
+It is their first fully new Christmas recording since their 2005 holiday release, Winter Wonderland.
 It is also their first full-length holiday release as a trio.
 The group once again worked with producer Nathan Chapman as well as his wife, Stephanie Chapman.